qlibs/reflect/README.md

 - How does `reflect` compare to https://wg21.link/P2996?

     > `reflect` library only provides basic reflection primitives, mostly via hacks and workarounds to deal with lack of the reflection. https://wg21.link/P2996 is a language proposal with many more features and capabilities.
-It's like comparing a drop in the ocean to the entire sea!

 - How does `reflect` work under the hood?